Get in Touch

 • The significance of HTTP and XML

-• Introduction to the Simple Object Access Protocol (SOAP)
+• Simple Object Access Protocol (SOAP)

-• Understanding the Web Service Description Language (WSDL)
+• Web Services Description Language (WSDL)

-• Universal Description, Discovery and Integration (UDDI)
+• Universal Description, Discovery, and Integration (UDDI)

-• Overview of REST
+• REST

-XML Technologies
+XML Technology

 • The role of XML in Web Services

-• The XSD Schema
+• XSD Schema fundamentals

 • Data representation within XML